 The Bridge River power project, in the Bridge River Valley of southwestern British Columbia (Figure 1.1), was initiated in the 1920s and completed in 1960 with the construction of Terzaghi Dam (BC Hydro 2014).
-Terzaghi Dam impounded ~50 km of the Bridge River Valley and created Carpenter Reservoir, the primary reservoir for power generation at the Shalalth powerhouse.
-Two tunnels, Bridge 1 and Bridge 2, carry water through Mission Mountain to Shalalth for power generation, before discharging Bridge River water into Seton Lake and subsequently the Fraser River.
-A second dam upstream of Carpenter Reservoir, Lajoie Dam, impounds the upper Bridge River as Downton Reservoir and regulates discharges in the Middle Bridge River between Lajoie Dam and Carpenter Reservoir.
+Terzaghi Dam impounded approximately 50 km of the Bridge River Valley and created Carpenter Reservoir, the primary reservoir for power generation at the Shalalth powerhouse.
+Two tunnels, Bridge 1 and Bridge 2, carry water from Carpenter Reservoir through Mission Mountain to Shalalth for power generation, before discharging Bridge River water into Seton Lake and subsequently the Fraser River.
+A second dam upstream of Carpenter Reservoir, Lajoie Dam, further impounds the Bridge River as Downton Reservoir, and regulates discharge in the Middle Bridge River between Lajoie Dam and Carpenter Reservoir.

-The Bridge River Valley is an important cultural and sustaining resource for the St'át'imc First Nation, and a Water Use Planning (WUP) process was initiated in 1999 in response to environmental and social concerns resulting from power generation.
+The Bridge River Valley is an important cultural and sustaining resource for the St'át'imc First Nation.
+A Water Use Planning (WUP) process was initiated in 1999 in response to environmental and social concerns resulting from power generation.
 The initial WUP process outlined 20 proposed alternative operating strategies, which were reviewed by the Bridge River Consultative Committee (BRCC; a multi-stakeholder body).
 The BRCC provided recommendations to BC Hydro, and a final WUP was accepted in 2011 that implemented an alternative operating strategy (N2-2P) aimed to balance fish and wildlife health, recreation, flood management, water security, and power generation (BC Hydro 2011).
-The WUP recommended monitoring to address uncertainties and investigate environmental changes in response to N2-2P (BC Hydro 2011).
-Recommendations to monitor fish and fish habitat in Carpenter Reservoir and the Middle Bridge River led to the development of BRGMON-4 (BC Hydro 2015).
+The WUP recommended monitoring to address uncertainties and investigate environmental changes in response to the N2-2P operating strategy (BC Hydro 2011).
+Recommendations to monitor fish and fish habitat in Carpenter Reservoir and the Middle Bridge River (between Carpenter Reservoir and Lajoie Dam) led to the development of BRGMON-4 (BC Hydro 2015).

 N2-2P did not include substantial changes to the operating guidelines for Carpenter Reservoir.
-Minimum and maximum reservoir elevation objectives remained at 606.55 m and 651.08 m, respectively.
-A soft maximum elevation target of 648 m was adopted for the reservoir at the end of the snowmelt season in mid-August; however, it was expected this target would be exceeded due to other higher priority constraints (BC Hydro 2011).
-N2-2P included new operational guidelines for discharge from Lajoie Generating Station into the Middle Bridge River, which aimed to balance fish habitat in the Middle Bridge River and Downton Reservoir.
-A minimum discharge schedule was developed relating discharge to elevations at the upstream Downton Reservoir (with a minimum discharge of 5.7 m^3 /s), and maximum ramping rates of 2.5 cm/hr and 15 cm/day were recommended to reduce the likelihood of fish stranding.
+Minimum and maximum reservoir elevation objectives remained at the licensed limits of 606.55 m and 651.08 m, respectively.
+A soft maximum elevation target of 648 m at the end of the snowmelt season in mid-August was adopted; however, it was expected this target would be exceeded due to other higher priority constraints (BC Hydro 2011).
+N2-2P included new operational guidelines for discharge from the Lajoie Generating Station into the Middle Bridge River, which aimed to balance fish habitat in the Middle Bridge River and Downton Reservoir.
+A minimum discharge schedule was developed relating discharge to elevations in Downton Reservoir (with a minimum discharge of 5.7 m3/s), and maximum ramping rates of 2.5 cm/h and 15 cm/day were recommended to reduce the likelihood of fish stranding.

 The extent to which N2-2P was expected to affect fish species in Carpenter Reservoir and the Middle Bridge River is unclear.
 The WUP stated that "for Carpenter Lake reservoir, the proposed conditions in [the] Water Use Plan are not expected to impact fish or fish habitat" (BC Hydro 2011).
-In contrast, an explicit objective of the BRCC during the WUP review was to maximize abundance and diversity of fish in all parts of the power system, and expected outcomes included improvements in Mountain Whitefish (Prosopium williamson) egg survival in the Middle Bridge River, and a 30% improvement in the fisheries indices of abundance in Carpenter Reservoir (BRCC 2003).
+In contrast, an explicit objective of the BRCC during the WUP review was to maximize abundance and diversity of fish in all parts of the power system, and expected outcomes included improvements in Mountain Whitefish (Prosopium williamson) egg survival in the Middle Bridge River, and a 30% improvement in the fish indices of abundance in Carpenter Reservoir (BRCC 2003).
 Although these expectations were not explicit in the final BRCC report, it appears N2-2P was expected to benefit fish populations in both the river and reservoir.